 Restore after Ransomware Attack

 If you have an effective backup and recovery plan in place, you can use it to recover encrypted files.
 You want to trigger the process to recover asset-level backups for your operating systems.
 To restore your system, you must have a recovery backup target; it could be local, virtual, or in the cloud.

 Check to make sure that you’re using a backup that isn’t affected by the ransomware so you can move forward with an asset-level backup.
 Check for file encryption extensions and modification dates in your backup files, surefire clues that the system has been compromised.

 You can recover by using either a hot backup copy (dynamic or online backup that is actively online and accessible to users) or a cold backup copy (offline backup of data that is offline and inaccessible to users).
-Perform cold target backup from public cloud (AWS, Azure, etc.), NAS, FC, ISCSI, attached disks or tape.
+Perform cold target backup from the public cloud (AWS, Azure, etc.), NAS, FC, ISCSI, attached disks or tapes.
 Hot backup techniques would be used for both Unitrends Cloud and Recovery Series appliances.

 If the volume of infected files is manageable, you can recover at the file level by searching for the backup versions of the encrypted files and importing them to your appliance.
 Link to the platform that contains the files to import.
-Click on the files you want to recovery and save them to your import target.
+Click on the files you want to recover and save them to your import target.